You don’t have to be the top boss to be a purpose champion

 Finally, purpose champions must also be top notch leaders.
 Purpose requires all heads of business to deploy and advocate, and it requires all employees around the world to participate and own it.
 A great champion of purpose is a cheerleader, captain, coach.
 Sometimes you cheer others on from the sidelines.
 Sometimes you authoritatively call the shots.
 Sometimes you are on the field leading the play–rolling up your sleeves and doing.
 A good purpose champion knows when to wear each hat, and how to wear it successfully.

-At the onset, you need this senior, dogged purpose champion who ‘gets it’ and has a mandate from the CEO to bring their purpose agenda to life.
-In other words, the purpose champion needs to ‘own’ purpose.
+At the onset, you need this senior, dogged purpose champion who “gets it” and has a mandate from the CEO to bring their purpose agenda to life.
+In other words, the purpose champion needs to “own” purpose.
 We all know “owners,” who pick up slack no matter how big or small.
 We also know “renters,” who think it’s not their job, or wait for others to do the work before them.
 To make purpose a reality you need someone who is an owner.
 Someone who will make sure the ball doesn’t get dropped no matter what.
 At NBC Universal, for example, even though we had the green light from then-CEO Jeff Zucker to do purpose work, it took dogged conviction to actually get it done at a time when the company was being sold to cable giant Comcast, which planned to bring in new leadership.

 We worked hand in hand with human resources and communications across both organizations, being conscious of the political dynamics that were in play but also staying true to representing every brand within the combined portfolio.
 The project started with Jeff Zucker, but was finished for incoming CEO Steve Burke–a tricky dance to say the least!
 But an important one to ensure that the work of purpose would live on as the CEO mantle was being passed.
 My role as the purpose champion here was to ensure that no one dropped the ball when there were so many things competing for CEO attention during this time of organizational transition.